khtk3950/FIT2099-assignment/project-main/README.md

 This project is a rogue like game based on a given engine.
 To start the game run the Appliction.java file.
-UML diagrams and design rationale is included.
+UML diagrams and design rationale are included.